 Bio

 La Donna L. Forsgren is Rev. Thomas J. McDonagh, C.S.C.
-Associate Professor in the Department of Film, Television, and Theatre; concurrent faculty in the Gender Studies Program; and affiliate faculty in the Department of Africana Studies at the University of Notre Dame.
+Associate Professor at the University of Notre Dame.
+She holds a joint appointment in the departments of Africana Studies and Film, Television, & Theatre.
+She is also concurrent faculty in the Gender Studies Program.

-Dr. Forsgren is the author of Sistuhs in the Struggle: An Oral History of the Black Arts Movement Theatre and Performance (NUP 2020), a finalist for the Association for Theatre in Higher Education's 2021 Outstanding Book Award, and In Search of Our Warrior Mothers: Women Dramatists of the Black Arts Movement (NUP 2018).
+Dr. Forsgren is the author of Black Queer Girlhood on the Musical Theatre Stage (Oxford UP 2026); Sistuhs in the Struggle: An Oral History of the Black Arts Movement Theatre and Performance (NUP 2020), a finalist for the Association for Theatre in Higher Education's 2021 Outstanding Book Award; and In Search of Our Warrior Mothers: Women Dramatists of the Black Arts Movement (NUP 2018).

 She was awarded the American Society for Theatre Research's Oscar G. Brockett Essay Prize for her article, “The Wiz Redux; or Why Queer Black Feminist Spectatorship and Politically Engaged Popular Entertainment Continue to Matter" Theatre Survey 60.3 (2019): 325-354.